 - HMO plans, such as Kaiser

 - PPO plans with no therapy coverage out-of-network

 Medicare coverage details

 Medicare has certain restrictions regarding payment for outpatient physical therapy.
 Please review the following information to make sure your visits will be covered by insurance.

 We do not want you to encounter any issues which would result in you being billed for physical therapy services.

-- If you will be doing physical therapy at another clinic for a separate issue, please schedule your visits on different days of the week.
+- If you plan to receive physical therapy at another clinic for a separate issue, please schedule your visits on different days of the week.
 Medicare will not pay for more than one outpatient physical therapy visit on the same day.

 - If you are receiving home health services, you must be completely discharged before starting outpatient physical therapy.
 Medicare will not pay for home health services and outpatient physical therapy during the same timeframe.

 - If you are receiving physical therapy at separate clinics, it needs to be for distinctly different issues/body parts.
 For example, shoulder therapy and vestibular therapy would be considered separate issues by Medicare.
 However, balance therapy and leg strengthening should not be done concurrently, as they are related.